com-480-data-visualization/project-2024-DisasterClass/README.md

 **80% of the final grade**

- * 📽️ Screencast: * link
+📽️ **Screencast :** link

-* 📖 Process book: * link
+📖 **Process book :** link

-- Our website is already hosted by github: https://com-480-data-visualization.github.io/project-2024-DisasterClass/
+- Our website is already hosted by github here : https://com-480-data-visualization.github.io/project-2024-DisasterClass/

-If you want to see the code or make modifications you can:
+If you want to see the code or make modifications you can :
-- Clone the repo: git clone git@github.com:com-480-data-visualization/project-2024-DisasterClass.git
+- Clone the repo: ``` git clone git@github.com:com-480-data-visualization/project-2024-DisasterClass.git ```

 ## Late policy